February 5th, 2019

-The current exhibit in Bethel College’s Regier Art Gallery doesn’t take up much space, but in some ways it encompasses the world.
+The exhibit may not take up much space, but in some ways it encompasses the world.

-The collection of printed fabric scrolls, painted aprons and tiles is called “Exhibition in a Suitcase,” because that is literally how it arrived from Labovitz, who lives in St. Paul, Minn.
+The collection of printed fabric scrolls, painted aprons and tiles is called “Exhibition in a Suitcase,” and that's literally how it arrived from Labovitz, who lives in St. Paul, Minn.

-It’s an “excerpt” from her larger exhibit “122 Conversations: Person to Person, Art Beyond Borders.”
+It’s an “excerpt” from her larger exhibit “122 Conversations: Person to Person, Art Beyond Borders,” which emerged from a six-year process of conversations around the world.

 The long scrolls that hang from the gallery ceiling and are draped on the floor emerged from conversations Labovitz had – sometimes face-to-face, sometimes via Skype® – with people from the five sister cities of Duluth, Minn., her hometown: Petrozavodsk, Russia; Rania, Iraqi Kurdistan; Växjö, Sweden; Thunder Bay, Ontario; and Ohara Isumi-City, Japan.